Lanzhou University: History

 In 2002 the Gansu Grassland Ecology Research Institute, and in 2004 the Lanzhou Medical College were incorporated into Lanzhou University.

 Lanzhou University is noted for being one of China's premier institutions of higher learning with its position as the best university in Northwestern China.

+Lanzhou University was one of the first universities entitled to enroll Bachelor Master’s and Doctoral degree candidates in 1981.

-In 2017, Lanzhou University was designated as a class A university in the Double First Class University Plan.
+In 2017, Lanzhou University was designated as a class A university in the Double First-Class Construction.

 Lanzhou University maintains one of China's top ten Ph.D. programs in physics, chemistry, atmospheric sciences and geography and highly ranked programs in information science, biology, botany, mathematics, history, media, ecology and Chinese literature.
 It is especially noted in fundamental science, ranked in the top 1% of the Essential Science Indicators index.

 The landing system of China's Chang'e 4 lunar lander was thanks to a Lanzhou University developed gamma shutdown sensor.

 Primary laboratories

 Lanzhou University has three primary laboratories and analytical testing facility sanctioned by the Chinese Ministry of Education and deemed as high importance to the state.